AryanRogye/ComfyNotch/README.md

 - [x] **Improved Notes Widget UI**: Add buttons to switch between multiple notes.
 - [x] **Improved Music Player UI**: Make the buttons more cleaner.
 - [x] **Convert to SwiftUI where I can**: Said everything I need to. 😂
+- [ ] **Invisible Mode**: Hide the notch with a shortcut when hovered on the notch, so toolbar options on other apps can be visible

 ---